Skip to Content

 Instructions

-4. Measure the correct amount of water to cook the rice(ratio given above on recipe notes).
+• Measure the correct amount of water to cook the rice(ratio given above in recipe notes).

-6. Set a large cooking pan over low medium fire and pour in the oil(4 tbsp, substitute with ghee or butter).
+1. Set a large cooking pan over low-medium fire and pour in the oil(4 tbsp, substitute with ghee or butter).

-7. Take a handful of the onions sliced(amount of 1 onion sliced), garlic(2 tbsp, about 5 cloves), add to the oil.
+2. Take a handful of the onions sliced(amount of 1 onion sliced), garlic(2 tbsp, about 5 cloves), and add to the oil.

-9. Cook for 2 minutes until you smell the aroma of the spices. this should take about 2-3 minutes. move the ingredients frequently to avoid burning.
+4. Cook for 2 minutes until you smell the aroma of the spices.
+This should take about 2-3 minutes.
+Move the ingredients frequently to avoid burning.

-13. Over low-medium heat, fry the rice with the spices for 60 seconds, you can add 1 tablespoon of oil to ease the frying.
+8. Over low-medium heat, fry the rice with the spices for 60 seconds.
+You can add 1 tablespoon of oil to ease the frying.

-15. Cook the rice over a low-medium fire until water evaporates.
+10. Cook the rice over a low-medium fire until the water evaporates.

-16. Once the water evaporates and the rice is cooked through, remove the pot of rice from the stove. use a fork to fluff the rice.
+11. Once the water evaporates and the rice is cooked through, remove the pot of rice from the stove.
+Use a fork to fluff the rice.

 How to fry the onions.

-1. Place a small frying pan over low medium fire and pour in the oil(1/2-1 cup).
+1. Place a small frying pan over low to medium fire and pour in the oil(1/2-1 cup).

-2. Let the oil heat for 30 seconds and then add the sliced onions, let the onions fry until they are golden brown in color, this should take 7 minutes depending on the heat used.
+2. Let the oil heat for 30 seconds and then add the sliced onions.
+Let the onions fry until they are golden brown, which should take 7 minutes, depending on the heat used.

-3. Use a slotted spoon to scoop up the fried onions and place them in kitchen paper towels to drain excess oil.
+3. Use a slotted spoon to scoop up the fried onions and place them on kitchen paper towels to drain excess oil.

-4. If you are garnishing the yellow rice with cashews and raisins, fry them as well, not more than 30 seconds then transfer them to drain excess oil.
+4. If you are garnishing the yellow rice with cashews and raisins, fry them as well, not more than 30 seconds, then transfer them to drain the excess oil.

 5. Transfer rice to a large platter, garnish with the fried onions, followed by cashews and raisins.